Ashbourne Baseball Club

 The Ashbourne Baseball Club is Ireland's largest baseball club.
 It is located in Ashbourne, County Meath, and draws players from the surrounding area, including Dublin.
 The club was created in 2009 as the Garristown Gruffalos.
 The club competes in the Irish Baseball League and plays in the International Baseball Centre.

 History

 The Ashbourne Baseball Club was formed as a Little League team (“Garristown Gruffalos") in 2009.
 In 2012, the club relocated to Ashbourne, County Meath to become the Ashbourne Giants.

 The club competed solely as a little league club until 2014, when the club entered its first adult team in the B Division of the Irish Baseball League.
 In 2018, the club entered a second adult team in the A Division of the Irish Baseball League.
 In 2019, the club entered a second team in the B division, the Ashbourne Stags.
 In 2020, the club created its first adult coed slow pitch softball team, the Ashbourne Antlers.

+In 2021, the team added a third B division team, the Titans and a second adult coed slow pitch team.
+2021 also saw the creation of the Cadet Division (ages 12-15) in the Irish Baseball League.
+The club competed in the league as the Titans while fielding a second team in a joint effort with the Dublin City Hurricanes.
+The team was called the Warriors.

+In 2024, the Ashbourne Titans and Ashbourne Giants were merged.
+The team is due to play under the Titans name in 2024.

 Baseball divisions

 "Coach Pitch" is the club's youngest age group, for kids under 10.
-The little League program is for kids aged 9–12.
-Players 13 and 14 join the club's "Cadet Baseball" program.
+The Little League program is for kids aged 9–12.
+Players aged 12-15 participate in the club's "Cadet Baseball" program.